Rishitha0611/Car-Damage-Detection/README.md

 # Car-Damage-Detection

 **Pre-Processing**
-Here, we have loaded the images from the directory and applied a set of transformations to them using the PyTorch transforms module.
+loaded the images from the directory and applied a set of transformations to them using the PyTorch transforms module.
 Specifically, it does the following:
 • Resizes each image to a square of size 224x224 pixels.
 • Crops the center of the image to a square of size 224x224 pixels.
 • Converts the image to a PyTorch tensor.
 • Normalizes the tensor with the mean and standard deviation values provided.
-The resulting dataset is then loaded using the ImageFolder class from the torchvision.datasets module.
-This class assumes that the images are organized in subfolders based on their class labels, where the name of each subfolder corresponds to the name of a class.The ImageFolder class automatically assigns a numerical label to each class based on its position in the alphabetically sorted list of subfolder names.
-Finally, the DataLoader class from the torch.utils.data module is used to create a data loader that will feed the images to the neural network during training.
-This allows the images to be loaded in batches and shuffled randomly to improve the training process.
-We then split the data into train test and validation sets.

 **Model**
-We loaded the ResNet-50 model with pre-trained weights using the torchvision.models module.
+The ResNet-50 model with pre-trained weights using the torchvision.models module was loaded.
 The model’s module provides a range of pre-trained models with varying architectures and levels of complexity.

-In this case, we are specifically loading the ResNet-50 model by calling the resnet50() function from the module and setting the pretrained argument to True to load the pre-trained weights.
-This will automatically download the weights if they have not already been downloaded and load them into the model.
+**Model Training**
+The ResNet-50 model using stochastic gradient descent (SGD) optimizer with different learning rates on a given training dataset was trained.
+The training is performed for a fixed number of epochs (50), and the loss values for each epoch are recorded in a list loss_values.
+The learning_rates list contains three different learning rates (0.1, 0.01, and 0.001).

+**Evaluation**
+For the evaluation, the ratio of positive region of interests (ROIs) in a set of images was checked.
+If random_rois is set to True, the code generates a data generator and iterates over a set of images a specified number of times (here 10) to count the number of positive ROIs and calculate their ratio.
+The total variable keeps track of the total number of positive ROIs across all images and the final print statement calculates and prints the average percent of positive
+ROIs across all images.
+We got an average percentage of 33%.